danilloestrela/saint/README.md

     fi
     ```
 4. If using [Oh my Zsh](https://ohmyz.sh/), add it to the `.zshrc` file.
 5. After that, restart the terminal.
-If you see the message: `Saint is running`, then it's ready to use.
+If you see the message: `🤖 INFO :: Saint is running 🤖`, then it's ready to use.

 #### Mac
 To install Saint on a Mac, follow these steps: